fredericpoulain/Facial-Recognition/readme.md

   server creates a session token and sends it to the client.
 You will then need to enter your password to complete the login.
 The client's token is sent to the server, which compares it with the session token.
 I

-f both tokens match, authentication is successful.
+If both tokens match, authentication is successful.

 ## **Settings**